NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Alkenstar Agent.md

 * * *

 You make a fearsome show of your authority.
-Roll Intimidation checks to [[Actions/Demoralize|Demoralize]] each creature in a 30-foot cone.
+Roll Intimidation checks to [[Actions/Demoralize|Demoralize]] each creature in a @Template\[cone|distance:30\].
 When you do so, Demoralize gains the visual trait, and creatures are affected if they can see you.
 If a target creature hasn't broken a law in the past week (as determined by the GM), the result of your check against that creature is one degree of success worse than the result you rolled.